brson/wasm-opt-rs/notes.md

 This manifests as linker errors with many missing C++ symbols.

-With our decision to put the FFI bindings in a separate crate from `wasm-opt-sys`, `rustc` did not actually link to our native libarary.
+With our decision to put the FFI bindings in a separate crate from `wasm-opt-sys`, `rustc` did not actually link to our native library.

 The way we solved this was to add this function to `wasm-opt-sys`'s `lib.rs`: